 Serial Escalation: The show was renewed for a second season before the first episode even aired, as mentioned above.
 Also mentioned above, the show was renewed for a third season... less than three weeks after the first season ended.

-Slapstick Knows No Gender: Usually played straight, while not as frequent as with male characters, the female cast are often slapstick prone.
-Inverted in "Gone With The Wind" when Loretta falls victim to the same falling bathtub Running Gag as Cleveland and dies instantly.
+Slapstick Knows no Gender: Usually played straight, while not as frequent as with male characters, the female cast are often slapstick prone.
+Inverted and Played for Drama in "Gone With The Wind" when Loretta falls victim to the same falling bathtub Running Gag from Family Guy as Cleveland and dies instantly.

 Spoof Aesop: Cleveland uses Holt to cheat his way to a baseball championship, but upon seeing that he's teaching Cleveland Jr. that it's okay to cheat, he calls it off and the team loses.
 Cleveland congratulates himself for doing the right thing, but Donna points out that he still cheated in several games, prevented more deserving teams from a chance at the championship and only backed off at the very last moment.